irausch25/CS4641-Project/index.md

 Using these 3 methods will result in a clean and structured dataset that can be easily analyzed.

 **Models/Algorithms**:
-Various ML and deep learning models that can be used to solve this problem.
-Naïve Bayes can be used using Word-to-vec (turns the sentence into a vector and then Bayesian methods to classify it) to get features[10] along with Bayesian methods.
-Also, we can tokenize the sentences and normalize the features and then run it through a SVM [11] to train it.
-Although it likely won't work as well as a Neural Network because it doesn't have any non-linearity.
-But, we can use the Kernel trick to add non-linearity.
-Similar to Recurrent Neural Network, LSTM [6] can be used to tokenize and then use Stochastic Gradient Descent(SGD) algorithm to train the LSTM.
+- Naïve Bayes: Used using Word-to-vec to get features along with Bayesian methods [10] by turning a sentence into a vector.
+- SVM: Tokenize the sentences, normalize the features, and then run them through an SVM [11] to train it.
+Also, we can use the Kernel trick to add non-linearity.
+- LSTM: Used to tokenize and then use Stochastic Gradient Descent(SGD) algorithm to train the LSTM [6].
 Will require more hyperparameter tuning and resources than a traditional RNN.
-BERT [7] can be used for fine-tuning and then run it through the sentence.
+- BERT [7] can be used for fine-tuning and then run it through the sentence.

 # (Potential) Results and Discussion:

 Based on previous works, we aim to assess the performance of our models based on F1 score, accuracy, and precision with the relative performance ranking of the models being Naive Bayes, SVM, RNN, and BERT across all 3 quantitative measures.

-From previous studies, these models can be expected to achieve the following results:
+These models can be expected to achieve the following results:

 - Accuracy:
   - Naive Bayes: 74.1% [3]